7fantasy7/not-sale/README.md

 - Receives a first request: `POST /checkout?user_id=%user_id%&id=%item_id%`,<br> generates a unique code for the user and returns the code.
 All checkout attempts must be persisted
 - Receives a second request: `POST /purchase?code=%code%`, verifies the code, and "sells" the item to the user
+- Provides a health endpoint at `GET /health` that checks the status of database and Redis connections
 - Ensures exactly 10,000 items are sold each sale—no over‑ or underselling
 - Limits each user to a maximum of 10 items per sale